Cells are the tiny units that make up all living things. Humans are made of over 10 trillion of them!

 Here are a few types of cancer that kids can get:

-Leukemia (say: loo-kee-mee-uh) is the most common type of cancer kids get, but it is still very rare.
+Leukemia (say: loo-KEE-mee-uh) is the most common type of cancer kids get, but it is still very rare.
 Leukemia involves the blood and blood-forming organs, such as the bone marrow.
 Bone marrow is the innermost part of some bones where blood cells are first made.
-A kid with leukemia produces lots of abnormal white blood cells in the bone marrow.
+A kid with leukemia produces lots of white blood cells in the bone marrow.

 Usually, white blood cells fight infection, but the white blood cells in a person with leukemia don't work the way they're supposed to.
-Instead of protecting the person, these abnormal white blood cells multiply out of control.
+Instead of protecting the person, these white blood cells multiply out of control.
 They fill up the bone marrow and make it hard for enough normal, infection-fighting white blood cells to form.

 Other blood cells — such as red blood cells (which carry oxygen in the blood to the body's tissues) and platelets (which allow blood to clot) — also get crowded out by the white blood cells of leukemia.
 These cancer cells may move to other parts of the body, including the bloodstream, liver, spleen, and lymph nodes.
 In those areas, cancer cells can continue to multiply and build up.

 A brain tumor is a group or clump of fast-growing cells that can be found in or on the brain.
 They're rare in kids.
 Of the more than 73 million kids and teens in the United States, about 3,100 are diagnosed with brain tumors every year.

 Brain tumors can either start in the brain or spread there from another part of the body — some cancers that start in other parts of the body may have cells that travel to the brain and start growing there.